 - Fishing trails around lakes.
 Beware of uneven terrain.

 - Cross-country runners and hikers enjoy the Wilderness Park Off Road Trails System.
 Beware of fast-moving bicycles.

-- Picnic tables and three pavilions with grills and electricity provided.
+- Picnic tables and three pavilions with grills.

 - Pavilions may be reserved in advance for a fee.

 - From I-75 exit at Fletcher Avenue, head northeast on Morris Bridge Road for 0.5 miles.
 Look for park entrance on left.
 Follow road 1 mile to parking area.